 “Sexual reproduction is the only way that corals create new genetic individuals,” said Amelia Moura, science program manager at the Key Largo–based Coral Restoration Foundation.
 “Genetic diversity is an essential component of resilient ecosystems, as it allows them to adapt to changing conditions.”

-Keys-based organizations such as the Coral Restoration Foundation and Summerland Key’s Mote Marine Tropical Research Laboratory have established huge coral tree nurseries along the Keys’ reef tract that represent a unique ecosystem where hundreds of genotypes — or genetically unique individuals — of corals can spawn every year in proximity to one another.
+Keys-based organizations such as the Coral Restoration Foundation and Summerland Key’s Mote Marine Laboratory have established huge coral tree nurseries along the Keys’ reef tract that represent a unique ecosystem where hundreds of genotypes — or genetically unique individuals — of corals can spawn every year in proximity to one another.

 These corals seed surrounding reefs and, at these offshore “living laboratories,” researchers are also able to collect gametes, fertilize eggs and raise coral babies in the nursery, eventually helping to further enhance genetic diversity in wild coral populations.